 He did not describe the “background risk” of acquiring chondrolysis (background risk is the risk of losing cartilage absent exposure to the pain pump); and

-Basically, this boils down to one fundamental problem with Dr. Poehling’s testimony—he relied too much on articles that did not “go the distance.”
+This boils down to one fundamental problem with Dr. Poehling’s testimony—he relied too much on articles that did not “go the distance.”
 The main article relied on was the Hansen/Beck article, which did not do a rigorous statistical analysis of the conclusion that 63% of patients who received pain pumps lost cartilage.
-That was the first article to mention an association between the pumps and cartilage loss, so it is not surprising that it was not persuasive to the court.
+That was the first article to mention an association between the pumps and cartilage loss, so, unsurprisingly, it was not persuasive to the court.
 Additionally, Poehling couldn’t explain why 37% of patients did not lose cartilage—in his deposition testimony, he just chalked it up to unknown physical differences.

-As for the background risk, there are many articles that describe the causes of chondrolysis—Poehling should have identified each of them in turn, and discussed their incidence rate.
-These risks include specific types of infection, age, thermal energy, and specific other chemicals—all of which can be excluded in any decent pain pump case.
+As for the background risk, many articles describe the causes of chondrolysis—Poehling should have identified each of them and discussed their incidence rate.
+These risks include specific types of infection, age, thermal energy, and other chemicals—all of which can be excluded in any decent pain pump case.

 Finally, the temporal argument is not firmly rooted in scientific methodology.

 These cases are challenging in many ways—part of the main problem for Kilpatrick may be that his only causation expert was an orthopedic surgeon—it seems that the court is looking for more on causation.
 In this vein, a pharmacologist or cell biologist to testify about how cartilage cells react to anesthetic drugs may have given him the extra push he needed.
 And, there is much more medical literature out there—the expert really needed to do a full review of the literature, and be able to testify about it.
 It’s a harsh result for Kilpatrick and his lawyers, but these cases are still winnable.